BlueBrain/atlas-densities/atlas_densities/app/data/measurements/README.rst

 The two previous files taken apart, the data files of this directory are static and should not be updated.

-The file `non_density_measurement.csv` is a series of measurements which have been manually extracted from `gaba_papers.xlsx` due to their peculiarities.

 .. _`Kim et al. (2017)`: https://www.sciencedirect.com/science/article/pii/S0092867417310693?via%3Dihub